Thai government administrative office

-Thai Cabinet approves Permanent Residence Certificates for 340,000 stateless individuals awaiting legal status
+Thai Cabinet approves Permanent Residence for 340,000 stateless individuals on its final day

 The short version

-• The Thai Cabinet approved a resolution to issue Permanent Residence Certificates to 340,000 undocumented individuals.
+• The Thai Cabinet approved a measure on its final day to grant Permanent Residence Certificates to 340,000 stateless individuals.

-The Thai Cabinet has officially approved a measure to issue Permanent Residence Certificates aimed at resolving personal status issues for approximately 340,000 people.
+The Thai Cabinet has officially approved a measure to issue Permanent Residence Certificates to resolve the legal status of approximately 340,000 people, according to a report by Prachatai.

 Why it matters